Federal sources · FHIR R4 · Bulk export

 Pull directly from federal data portals

-Attach source, date, and limitation to every field
+Carry available source, date, and limitation metadata

 Standards-conformant access for integration